MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-webstore.md

 ---
-title: "Create a web store to host Microsoft Edge extensions" ms.author: aspoddar
+title: "Self-host Microsoft Edge extensions" ms.author: aspoddar
 author: dan-wesley
 manager: balajek
-ms.date: 03/11/2021
+ms.date: 03/22/2021
 audience: ITPro
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Learn how to create and use a web store to host Microsoft Edge extensions in the enterprise"
+description: "Learn how to package and self-host Microsoft Edge extensions in the enterprise."
 ---

-# Create a web store to host Microsoft Edge extensions
+# Self-host Microsoft Edge extensions

-This article gives IT administrators best practice guidance for managing Microsoft Edge browser extensions in their organizations.
-It provides steps for managing extensions using Windows Group Policies.
-For the corresponding implementation for MAC/Linux refer to the Microsoft Edge Browser Policy Documentation | Microsoft Docs guide.
+This article provides basic guidance for packaging an extension to host on your own webstore.
+It also includes instructions on how to deploy extensions to devices and users in your organization.

 ## Introduction